-The ‘fool’ that fentanyl made into a millionaire
+‘I am awesome’: How a millennial built a fentanyl empire

 But even as he cheered himself on, there were signs of danger.

 One customer reported an overdose death.
-Shamo scanned obituaries, then declared it was a faked, Crandall said.
+Shamo scanned obituaries, then declared it was a fake, Crandall said.
 Then a message said pills were making people sick.

 Crandall forwarded it to Shamo with a dismissive question: Should he tell them to “suck it up?”
 Or send more pills to pacify them?